harness/developer-hub/docs/continuous-delivery/get-started/cd-tutorials/azure.md

 ### Congratulations!🎉

-You've just learned how to use Harness CD to copy an artifact to AWS instances.
+You've just learned how to use Harness CD to copy an artifact to Azure instances.

 #### What's Next?